API: The <nuxt-link> Component

 This component is used to provide navigations between page components and enhance performances with smart prefetching.

-<nuxt-link> component is an essential of Nuxt.
+<nuxt-link> component is an essential part of Nuxt.
 It should be used to navigate through your application, similar to the

 <router-link> component in a traditional Vue App.
 In fact,